|Standard size price list||Optional extras*|

 Pent roofed TS-500

 Tree saverBy using short lengths of wood, we can greatly reduce the amount of offcuts and waste wood created during construction, which leads to savings in both costs, and trees.
+This allows our TS-500 shed to have the price of a cheap shed, without compromising on the quality of the wood.

 Additionally, as these sheds are made from first-grade Bulgarian timber, they could last considerably longer than sheds made from fifth and sixth grade timber, which is the common practice in buildings available in the UK.